The Critical Node Game: Computational Experiments

 \subsection{Synthetic Instances}

 We generate a series of cloud networks with $10,25,50,75,100,150$ and $300$ nodes.
-We draw the parameters $\delta, \eta, \epsilon, \gamma, A$, and $D$ from a series of realistic distributions mimicking the dynamics of different types of attacks.
+We draw the parameters $\delta, \eta, \epsilon, \gamma, A$, and $D$ from a series of realistic distributions mimicking the dynamics of several attack loads.
+For instance, low-load attacks represent activities related to smaller attacks, while high-load attacks represent attacks of major impact (\eg, distributed attacks, state-sponsored attacks).
 We summarize the choices for such parameters in \cref{tab:params}.